 Hi, I’m Davin de Kergommeaux.
-I’m a certified Malt Maniac and trained sommelier who has been analyzing, writing, and talking about whisky, as an independent commentator, for more than a dozen years.
+I’m a certified Malt Maniac and trained sommelier who has been analyzing, writing, and talking about whisky, as an independent commentator, for nearly two decades.
+That is fitting as I spent six years in university studying whisky grains – barley, wheat, rye and corn.
 Whisky aficionados may have read my commentaries and tasting notes in Scotch Whisky Review, Whisky Magazine, Whisky Advocate Magazine, various lifestyle magazines, or many places on the web including MaltManiacs.org.
 In the fall of 2011, I was appointed Canadian Contributing Editor to Whisky Magazine.

 I grew up with whisky and knew those beguiling aromas from childhood for almost two decades before ever tasting it.
 As a young boy once said, “It reminds me of uncles.”
 In the years that followed, whisky travels, purely for research purposes I assure you, have taken me all over Scotland and the British Isles, Europe, Japan, India, Taiwan, the U.S. as well as coast to coast across Canada.
 More on that subject a little later.

 Given my background in all things whisky, I am often asked to judge at international whisky competitions, including the World Whisky Awards.
 Since 2003, I have served as a judge for the annual Malt Maniacs Awards.
 These are long-standing and highly respected whisky competitions.
 I am also the founder, head judge, and co-ordinator for the Canadian Whisky Awards.